Written by

 Calculate ROI from performance lift

 Estimate how much revenue a small increase in close rate could generate.
-For example, raising conversions from 15% to 20% can often pay for an AI platform within a few months.
+Small conversion increases often pay for AI platforms within months.

 Factor in the manager's efficiency

-Consider how much time your managers spend on manual QA and prep.
-AI that automates scoring and sends agents direct coaching notes can save hours weekly and improve consistency.
+Consider how much time your managers currently spend on manual QA and call prep.
+AI automates scoring and saves hours every week, freeing managers to focus on the coaching work that actually moves performance.

 Focus on usability and adoption